yorkie/react-native-wechat/README.md

 - `message` {ShareMetadata} This object saves the metadata for sharing
 - returns {Object}

-Similar to `shareToTimeline` but send message to a friend or chat group.
+Similar to `shareToTimeline` but sends the message to a friend or chat group.

 #### pay(payload)